-One of the premier mountains with high quality sport climbs of Queensland, Mt Flinders' actual climbing history began very late, it wasn't until 2000 that '80s guru Kim Carrigan started developing a buttress on the summit ridge.
+One of the premier mountains - containing high quality sport climbs of Queensland.
+Mt Flinders' actual climbing history began very late, it wasn't until 2000 that '80s guru Kim Carrigan started developing a buttress on the summit ridge.
 Kim established six steep, sport climbs graded from 21 to 26 and a potential grade 29 project.
-Now, when we say steep we mean 'Queensland' steep; the wall is about forty metres high, ten degrees overhung and is north-east facing, so gets mid-arvo shade.
+The wall is about forty metres high, ten degrees overhung and is north-east facing, so gets mid-arvo shade.
 After these routes were revealed in the pages of Rock, more climbers started checking Flinders out and in early 2001 Ross Ferguson started developing another wall on the opposite side of the ridge.
 Ross established six or so mixed routes of moderate grades, but on one occasion returned to find access to the mountain closed.
 The access gate locked and signs of indefinite closure due to remote area access surveys.
 What?
 So Ross did the final trek in for his gear and decided, disheartened, not to return.
 The reason for the closure, we believe, was due to an erosion hole forming in the main walking track about two-feet round.
 The new trail now bypasses this hole which, amazingly, is an erosion point into the back end of our recent major discovery, 'The Secret Cave'.

 Here you can add a new climb to the Sendage database.